prideven/CMPE_283_Assignment2-modify-cpuid/README.md

 *Researched and Discussed about exits and interrupts using SDM as a reference and help each other writing and executing the code.

-*Contribution: code for return the total number of exits and the total time spent processing all exits at the path: linux/arch/x86/kvm -> cupid.c and linux/arch/x86/kvm/vmx -> vmx.c
+*Contribution: code for return the exit for each input value provided  path: linux/arch/x86/kvm -> cupid.c and linux/arch/x86/kvm/vmx -> vmx.c

 Priyanka Devendran- (id:015231411)